fabricecordelieres/IJ-Toolset_Field-Homogeneity-Tool/README.md

 - Second release
 - Bug correction:
     - The calibration metadata were not taken into account.
-As a result, the centers' coord.inates retrieved in the results table were expressed in units, instead of pixels and misplaced on the image.
+As a result, the centers' coordinates retrieved in the results table were expressed in units, instead of pixels and misplaced on the image.
 This bug is now corrected
 - Enhancement:
     - Added a checkbox to use a rectangular shape instead of an ellipse for simulations